 Daikai Street is the main street of the Toyooka downtown area.
 About 1km long, it runs perpendicular to JR Toyooka Station.
 You will find various cafes, restaurants, boutiques, gift shops, and more here.
 It is a great place to go shopping and try out local cuisine, and the covered sidewalks make walking here nice in any type of weather.
 This is also where many of Toyooka’s main festivals and events are held.

-1925 is the name of the old renovated bank along Daikai Street.
-Here you can stay a night in the hotel, enjoy a nice lunch or dinner, have a drink in the basement bar, or purchase a sweet treat.
+1925 is the name of an old renovated bank along Daikai Street.
+Here you can stay a night in the hotel, enjoy a nice lunch or dinner, have a drink in the basement bar, or purchase a sweet.

 On the evening of August 1st local companies, groups and schools dress up in festival garb and dance up and down Daikai Street.
 Then in the evening the next day festival booths are set up towards Caban Street and fireworks can be viewed at night over the river.